flowr-analysis/flowr/wiki/Query API.md

-_This document was generated automatically from '/home/happy-feet/git/phd/flowr-field/flowr/src/documentation/print-query-wiki.ts' on 2024-09-23, 07:20:48 UTC presenting an overview of flowR's query API (version: 2.0.25, using R version 4.4.1)._
+_This document was generated automatically from '/home/runner/work/flowr/flowr/src/documentation/print-query-wiki.ts' on 2024-09-27, 07:13:59 UTC presenting an overview of flowR's query API (version: 2.0.25, using R version 4.4.0)._

 This page briefly summarizes flowR's query API, represented by the executeQueries function in [`./src/queries/query.ts`](https://github.com/flowr-analysis/flowr/tree/main/./src/queries/query.ts).
-Please see the [Interface](https://github.com/flowr-analysis/flowr/wiki//Interface) wiki page for more information on how to access this API (TODO TODO TODO).
+Please see the [Interface](https://github.com/flowr-analysis/flowr/wiki//Interface) wiki page for more information on how to access this API.

 First, consider that you have a file like the following (of course, this is just a simple and artificial example):